 Local Authentication scenarios

 Depending on your infrastructure, there are at least two possible scenarios:

 Do you need to login to every system in your organization using the same user/password?
-Are you tired to type the same credentials to access different systems?
+Are you required to type the same credentials to access different systems?
 This is a clue that your organization maintains a centralized authentication system (i.e. your organization is keeping your credentials in a unique system) that is used by the different systems.

 Single Sign-On (SSO)

 Do you only need to authenticate once and you can access the different systems?
-That is evidence that your systems are internally using an authentication system that is shared by the different applications, making unneeded to type your credentials when you access those systems.
+That is evidence that your systems are internally using an authentication system that is shared by the different applications, making it unnecessary to type your credentials when you access those systems.
 This is what is called a Single Sign-On environment.